Shreyas-Ekanathan/Deep-Learning/kolmogorov/Neural-Operators/README.md

 torch.einsum('bixy,ioxy->boxy', block, torch.view_as_complex(weights))
 ```

-The channel index is contracted; the two frequency indices ride along untouched, because mode `k` never talks to mode `k'`.
-The weights must be complex, not real, as a real multiplier can only rescale a mode's amplitude, which buys damping like `-νk²ω̂` but never transport, and phase rotation in Fourier space is translation in physical space.
+The channel index is contracted; the two frequency indices ride along untouched, since mode `k` never talks to mode `k'`.
+Note that the weights must be complex, not real, as a real multiplier can only rescale a mode's amplitude, which buys damping like `-νk²ω̂` but never transport, and phase rotation in Fourier space is translation in physical space.
 The solver's own `1j·KX` could not be represented by a real weight.

 Running in parallel is a 1x1 convolution on the input.
-Truncation makes the spectral path blind above `k = 11`, and the pointwise path is the only route by which anything above the cutoff survives.
-The two are summed and then activated, so the composition is `σ(K(x) + W(x))`.
+Truncation makes the spectral path blind above `k = 11`, so the pointwise path is the only route by which anything above the cutoff survives.
+The two are summed and then activated, giving `σ(K(x) + W(x))`.

 That split is the same one the solver makes: linear operations where they are diagonal (Fourier), nonlinear operations where products are cheap (physical).
 A pseudospectral step, learned.

 ### The forcing

-Part 2's learned spatial forcing field is kept, one per layer, and for the same reason as everything else here: changing the forcing mechanism and the dynamics core at once would confound the comparison.
-A pure FNO is exactly translation-equivariant — spectral convolutions and pointwise operations both commute with a circular shift — and so structurally cannot represent the `y`-dependent drive without something to break the symmetry.
+We keep Part 2's learned spatial forcing field, one per layer, and for the same reason as everything else here: changing the forcing mechanism and the dynamics core at once would confound the comparison.
+A pure FNO is exactly translation-equivariant, since spectral convolutions and pointwise operations both commute with a circular shift, so it structurally cannot represent the `y`-dependent drive without something to break the symmetry.

 This is also the one part of the model defined per pixel rather than per wavenumber, and the only part that does not transfer across grids for free.